johnvenkiah/CI_PP5_John_Venkiah/README.md

 18. As a user, I can click on Proceed to Checkout, so that I can purchase the items in my cart

-19. As a logged in user, on the Checkout page, I can choose to save my delivery address to my profile, so that I can retain it for future orders
+19. As a logged in user, on the Checkout page, I can choose to save my delivery address to My StepUp, so that I can retain it for future orders

 20. As a user, i can enter my card details on the checkout page, so that I can make the desired purchase